New Zealand in the Korean War: Naval forces

-On 29 June 1950, just four days after 135,000 North Korean troops crossed the 38th parallel in Korea, the New Zealand government ordered two Loch class frigates of the Royal New Zealand Navy – and – to prepare to make for Korean waters, and for the whole of the war, at least two NZ vessels would be on station in the theater.
+On 29 June 1950, just four days after 135,000 North Korean troops crossed the 38th parallel in Korea, the New Zealand government ordered two Loch class frigates of the Royal New Zealand, HMNZ Tutira and HMNZ Pukaki to prepare to sail to Korean waters.
+For the whole of the war, at least two NZ vessels were set to be stationed in the theatre.